MackMcCall/CoffeeSchedulingApp/README.md

 # Coffee Scheduler ☕: A Personal Coffee Inventory Management App (Built with ASP.NET MVC)

 Looking to never run out of coffee again?
-This personal project demonstrates my passion for web development and my ability to build practical applications using ASP.NET MVC.
+This personal project demonstrates my skill in fullstack development and my ability to build practical applications using ASP.NET MVC.
 Coffee Scheduler allows users to:

 - Easily track coffee inventory: Keep tabs on your current stock to avoid those dreaded empty-cup mornings.
 - Smart consumption calculations: Input your average daily usage, and the app calculates how long your current supply will last.